vwt604/scheduler/README.md

-# Interview Scheduler
+# Scheduler

-Interview Scheduler is a single-page React app.
+Scheduler is a single-page React app.
 With this application, a student can create, edit and delete interview appointments.

 [View the live app](https://vwt604-scheduler.netlify.app/)